 Q: How long should I cycle on a bike trainer?

 A: You should do a maximum of 90 minutes on the trainer to avoid putting too much stress on the structure.
-Most bike trainers are designed to offer a temporary substitute when the weather is not conducive for an outdoor ride.
+Most bike trainers are designed to offer a temporary substitute when the weather is not conducive to an outdoor ride.
 It may not withstand daily use.
 Consider buying a stationary bike for that purpose.